Skip Navigation

 • Third party costs including title work, home appraisal and home inspection

+As you can see, when purchasing a home as a military family, there are lots of things to consider, including your credit score, budget, the type of loan that will best meet your needs and closing costs.
 For more information about buying your first home in a competitive real estate market, read Home Buying Tips for Millennials.
-And make an appointment to talk to your Financial Advisor about planning for homeownership today.
+And if you’d like some more personalized guidance, make an appointment to talk to your Financial Advisor about planning for homeownership.

 Share This Story